RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     OpenMM_Modeller(pdbfile=pdbfile, forcefield='CHARMM36',
         extraxmlfile=extraxmlfile, residue_variants=residue_variants)

-OpenMM_Modeller prints a table that confirms that we have selected the correct residue (though best to visually confirm.):
+OpenMM_Modeller prints a table with to-be-modified residues indicated, that confirms that we have selected the correct residues (though best to visually confirm):

 .. code-block:: text